 - 66% don’t know if they would identify the symptoms of carbon monoxide poisoning (headache, nausea, dizziness, or confusion).

-- Over one third of homeowners (34%) don’t have or aren’t sure if they have a carbon monoxide detector in their home; 41% say they never change their carbon monoxide detector, or they aren’t sure how often it is switched.
+- Over one third of homeowners (34%) don’t have or can’t be sure if they have a carbon monoxide detector in their home; 41% say they never change their carbon monoxide detector, or they aren’t sure how often it is switched.

 Determine your home’s CO risk